Event-Horizon-Technologies/finance/README.md

 systemctl status mysql
 ```

-Connect to MySQL Server with the client
+Connect to MySQL Server with the client:
 ```
 sudo mysql -u root
 ```

-Set a password for root
+Set a password for root:
 ```
 sudo mysql -u root
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'new-password';